Select the "Economy Shipping" option at checkout. No Code Needed.

 In the 1960's, Browning pioneered the development of fiberglass rods... and in so doing, created a legend.
-Crafted of proprietary Hi-Density tubular fiberglass, a SilaFlex rod offered the most advanced technology of the day--the ideal blend of light weight, strength, flexibility and sensitivity.
+Crafted of proprietary Hi-Density tubular fiberglass, a Browning® Fishing SilaFlex Spinning Rod offered the most advanced technology of the day--the ideal blend of light weight, strength, flexibility and sensitivity.
 Today's SilaFlex is true to the original (if you've owned one, your hand hasn't forgotten the feel!).
 Same quality blanks, same classic actions, upgraded with aluminum oxide guides, premium cork handles and lightweight graphite reel seats for exceptional handling all around.

 the weight of these rods doesn't come into play. i didn't notice any issues. i just totally enjoyed the fact that these are great crankbait rods. i was able to work them all day without stressing out my arms. the rod tip absorbs all the action and leaves you free to concentrate on catching fish. a must have for serious cranker.

+I plan to go at least once a week this year to my local ponds Im buying this rod this week and pairing it with this > Pflueger® President® XT.
 Im going to be fishing spinners, plastics, live bait, & whatever else I have in my box.
 I usually grab my 7' rod now and take that.
 But im curious what you think I should get the 7' or the 6'6" ?

 do 7' 'ers cast further ?
 I assume they do... ? sometimes I will have a row boat / canoe others will just be from shore.

 ...oh & what do you recommend for line ? test / brand ?